droud/Pictures/README.md

 # A Simple Picture Collage Screensaver

-This screensaver displays pictures (JPEG, PNG, BMP, GIF) from a folder on your computer in a pleasing format.
-It is basically a digital photo frame on steroids.
+This screensaver and wallpaper generator lets you display JPEG pictures from a folder on your computer in a pleasing format.

-This is an attempt to make  something better than the built-in "Photos" screensaver on Windows 7, which is decidedly lacking!
+This is an attempt to make  something better than the built-in "Photos" screensaver on Windows 7 and Windows 10, which are decidedly lacking!

 ## Features